Want to save hundreds — even thousands — on your business energy bills? Find out how in our step-by-step guide

 The other difference between domestic and business energy switching is that using a service like an energy broker is not free.

-Energy brokers charge in a few different ways, the most common being a commision, but also via a share of the savings or up front.
+Energy brokers charge customers in a few different ways; the most common method being a commission, but also via a share of the savings or up front.

 Taking the commission method as an example, this is how your energy broker is likely to work:

 Once a broker is contacted by a business energy consumer, the broker in turn contacts suppliers, requesting prices that include his or her commission per kWh — .04 p/kWh for example.

 The kWh unit rate the consumer sees includes this commission, and the broker invoices the supplier directly based on the consumption of the consumer.